latchbio/latch/docs/source/basics/customize_docs.md

 ## Long Form Description

-The body of the workflow function docstring supports [full GitHub-flavored markdown](https://github.github.com/gfm/) and [KaTeX, a subset of LaTeX for mathematical typesetting](https://katex.org/docs/supported.html).
+The body of the workflow function docstring supports [GitHub-flavored markdown](https://github.github.com/gfm/) and [KaTeX, a subset of LaTeX for mathematical typesetting](https://katex.org/docs/supported.html).

 Here you can write long-form documentation, which will get rendered in the About" tab on the workflow interface.